NERV-DAO/documentation/NERV by-laws.md

 By going against these by-laws to which members of the DAO agreed upon joining, the NERV members may be alerted or have their membership retracted for a temporary period or, for repeated misbehaviour or inexcusable situations such as; attempt to attack the informatic system or publishing inappropriate content into the on-line platform, the membership status may be revoked permanently.
 The decision to expel a DAO member is made by democratic consensus on the on-line platform:

-I.Not partaking in party's activities by voting directly or by delegating the right to vote for a period longer than 180 days.
+I.Not partaking in DAO's activities by voting directly or by delegating the right to vote for a period longer than 180 days.

 II.Not participating on off-line events (...) for a period longer than 2 years. (is this good?)